hieptth/H6-Network-design/README.md

-# H6-Network-design
+# H6 Network Design
-Design a system to monitor activities of students in the buildings, including measurement devices to reduce energy costs, using Cisco Packet Tracer.
+This system design will use Cisco Packet Tracer to create a network that can monitor the activities of students in a building.
+The system will include sensors that can measure energy usage, as well as cameras that can capture video footage of students' activities.
+The data collected by the sensors and cameras will be stored in a database, and it can be used to track student behavior and identify energy-wasting activities.
+This information can then be used to improve energy efficiency in the building and reduce costs.